brodsa/mgv-vorau/README.md

 The website can be viewed [here](https://brodsa.github.io/mgv-vorau/).

-It should be noted that during the development, the commit type was included in the message, following [the blog post](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/) with a slight difference.
+It should be noted that during the development, the commit type was included in commit messages, following [the blog post](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/) with a slight difference.
 The style type commit, i.e.  `commit -m "style:"`, was used for the css styling of the webpage.
 The changes in the code style, such as removing the comments, was considered as the refact type commit, i.e. `commit -m "refact:"`.

 ## Clone the Repository
 The repository can also be cloned locally, the steps are following: